CodeWithCream/Udacity-MyStore/README.md

 This project is created for the Udacity Full Stack Javascript Developer Nanodegree Program.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.

+## Description
+The project is an Angular application called My Store.
+The purpose of the application is to offer the users to buy products from the store.
+User can see all available products, choose the product they want to buy, and its quantity, check the cart and finish the order.

+### Technical details
+The application is not connected to the backend app, but it's reading products data from the static .json file and storing the data to its local session.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.